palomnyk/BioLockJ/mkdocs/user-guide/docs/Building-Modules.md

 ## Coding your module

-To create a new [BioModule](https://msioda.github.io/BioLockJ/docs/biolockj/module/BioModule.html), simply extend one of the abstract Java superclasses, code it's abstract methods, and add it to your pipeline with #BioModule tag your Config file:<br>
+To create a new [BioModule](https://msioda.github.io/BioLockJ/docs/biolockj/module/BioModule.html), simply extend one of the abstract Java superclasses, code it's abstract methods, and add it to your pipeline with #BioModule tag your Config file:
+###
 1. [BioModuleImpl](https://msioda.github.io/BioLockJ/docs/biolockj/module/BioModuleImpl.html): Extend if a more specific interface does not apply
 1. [ScriptModuleImpl](https://msioda.github.io/BioLockJ/docs/biolockj/module/ScriptModuleImpl.html): Extend if your module generates and executes bash scripts
 1. [JavaModuleImpl](https://msioda.github.io/BioLockJ/docs/biolockj/module/JavaModuleImpl.html): Extend if your module only runs Java code